yun044/30github/README.md

 41. Complimenting the wind for its performance
 42. Asking my pillow how its day was
 43. Watching silent movies with dramatic commentary
-44. Shouting "PLOT TWIST" randomly in conversations
+44. Playing Football with my friends
 45. Blinking in Morse code to confuse people
 46. Clapping when my toast pops out of the toaster
 47. Practicing my autograph for when I’m famous